oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 zipkin-7db7558998-cnbjf        33m          265Mi
 ```

-Notice that the CPU here for the storefront is at 251m, this is actually the limit allowed in the storefront deployment.yaml file, which has a resource restriction of 250 milli CPU specified
+Notice that in this particular example the CPU here for the storefront is at 251m (your number may be different.)
+This is actually the limit allowed in the storefront deployment.yaml file, which has a resource restriction of 250 milli CPU specified

 ```
         resources: